zriyansh/awesome-os/README.md

 	<hr>
 	</div>

-## :octocat: An awesome list that curates the best of all big and small open sourced clones of Linux, Windows and MacOS operating system, their softwares and more.
+## :octocat: An awesome list that curates the best of all big and small open sourced clones of Linux, Windows and MacOS operating system, their softwares and more.🎉
 Feel free to contribute! 🎓

-# WINDOWS OS
+# WINDOWS OS 💻
  Nos. | Clone Type |  Description  | Link to Repo | Live Demo | Screenshot Image/GIF
  --- | :---- | :--------- | :----------| :---------| :-----------------
  |01. | Windows 11 | some wordy text | [Click here]( https://github.com/Rajaniraiyn/windows11 )